 Botanical Name: LYCIUM BARBARUM; Family solanaceae

-Foliage: Glossy emerald green elongated leaves, on graceful vine-like branches
+Foliage: Glossy emerald-green elongated leaves, on graceful vine-like branches.

-Blooms: Early summer
+Blooms: Early Summer to Fall.

-Fruit: Glossy bright orange-red, oval 1/2 -1" long
+Fruit: Glossy bright orange-red, oval 1/2 - 1inch long.

-Soil Requirements: Will grow in almost any type of soil, except wet soggy soil,tend to fruit best in well-drained soil of moderate quality.
+Soil Requirements: Will grow in almost any type of soil, except wet soggy soil.
+Tend to fruit best in well-drained soil of moderate quality.
 Likes an alkaline soil with a pH of 8.2 - 8.6.

-Growth Rate: Medium
+Growth Rate: Medium growth rate.

 Pruning: Heavy pruning will help keep the plant looking nice, and increase berry production.
 Can also be trained to a support.
 The older the plant, the more upright it can be trained.

 Comments: Original habitat southeastern Europe to southwest Asia.
-China is the only country with significant commercial production of the Goji Berry.
+China is the only country with significant commercial fruit production of the Goji Berry.
 Often referred to in health stores as the Tibetan or Himalayan Goji Berry.
 Extremely nutritionally dense, high antioxidant properties.
-Can be eaten ray, dried, made into juice, wine,herbel tea.
-When dried they can be eaten as healthy snack similar to raisins-they have a taste which has been described as having an accent of tomato, similar to dates, dried cranberries or raisins, but drier, more tart, less sweet an with an herbal scent.
+Can be eaten fresh, dried, made into juice, wine and herbel tea.
+When dried they can be eaten as a healthy snack similar to raisins.
+They have a taste which has been described as having an accent of tomato, similar to dates, dried cranberries or raisins, but drier, more tart, less sweet and with an herbal scent.
 They are quite unique in all regards.
 Fresh berries are juicy and sweet.
 Have been used in traditional Chinese medicine for 1900 years.
 Very drought tolerant once established.
 Heavy pruning will help keep the plant looking nice, and increase berry production.
 No known disease problems.

 Unable to ship to: AE AK GU HI PR